Known as the "City of Thermal Waters" for its natural hot springs, Coamo is the third-oldest town in Puerto Rico.

-Known as "the city of thermal waters," Coamo is the third-oldest town in Puerto Rico and is nestled in the center of a prehistoric volcano, which is now a lovely valley south of the Central Mountain Range.
-Its name originates from Taíno meaning "flat and extensive place,” in honor of its beautiful panoramic views.
+Nestled in the center of a prehistoric volcano, which is now a lovely valley south of the central mountain range, Coamo is a modern-day oasis.
+The city's name originates from Taíno meaning "flat and extensive place,” in honor of its beautiful panoramic views.

 Things to Do

 As the only thermal pools in Puerto Rico, the Coamo Hot Springs are in high demand.
-The Taínos believed that these springs had healing powers, while another legend says these waters were the fountain of youth sought by Juan Ponce de León, Puerto Rico’s first governor.
+The Taínos believed that the springs had healing powers.
+Another legend says these waters were the fountain of youth sought by Puerto Rico’s first governor, Juan Ponce de León.
 For less than $5 you can enjoy a soak surrounded by mountains in an outdoor spa setting, receive a therapeutic massage (for an additional charge), and peruse souvenirs at the small shop.

 The historic Hollywood Theater is located near the town square, and its single-room, 214-seat cinema projects 4k movies at budget-friendly prices seven days a week.
 Take time to enjoy the building’s 100+ year history.